This simple wooden hoop and rose wreath is a sweet way to say, ” Hello, Spring… it’s been a while.”

 The idea was really fun and cool and was going to make her little space looks so Pinterest worthy.
 Until we had to install it.

-So, let’s make a hoop wreath, shall we?
+So, let’s make a wooden hoop & rose wreath, shall we?

 Find a hoop.